tuosuniversity/Vellum/Output/EN/1_The Power of Perception/06_Epistemology_of_Absence.md

 ## Article 1

-### **SEO-Optimized Title:** Beyond the Visible: How "Empirical Absence" Reveals Deeper Truths in Science and Mindfulness
+###  Beyond the Visible: How "Empirical Absence" Reveals Deeper Truths in Science and Mindfulness

 **Article Body:**